Three Caltraps abreast Heraldry of some Yorkshire Families

 Tankersley of Tankersley

-Tankersley later Arms Arms : Argent, on a bend Gules, three escallops, or
+Tankersley later Arms Arms : Argent, on a bend gules, three escallops, or

 These arms are similar to the De Wadsley arms and hence those of the De Furnivals.